 An overseas study program gives you the opportunity to experience different cultures, study languages, undertake work placement or internships, make new friends and explore the world while receiving credit toward your degree.
 It provides a 'total immersion' experience in a variety of study areas and locations.
 You can choose a program length that suits you, from a 2-week fieldtrip, a short-term summer program to a full semester (or two).

-Students can also take advantage of a wide range of Exchange and Outbound Study Abroad programs offered by our many partner institutions across the world.
-These may be intensive programs over the summer or winter break (e.g. some CIS Australia or AIM overseas programs, or semester-long programs with one of our overseas exchange partners).
+There is also a wide range of Exchange and Outbound Study Abroad programs offered by our many partner institutions across the world.
+These may be intensive programs over the summer or winter break (e.g. some CIS Australia or AIM overseas), or semester-long programs.

 Students must be 18 years old or over in order to be eligible for any of the overseas study programs.